Keyboard shortcuts

 Real-time Weather Augmentation

-• Input: The request has geographic coordinates (latitude and longitude).
+• Input: Each request has geographic coordinates (latitude and longitude)

-• External API: Weather data comes from a third-party API, it can take seconds to respond.
+• External API: Weather data comes from a third-party provider.
+It can take seconds to respond.

 We have two main challenges on the hot path:

-• Checking if a request needs weather data.
+• Checking whether a request needs weather data

-• Augmenting the request with weather data within the latency budget.
+• Fetching and attaching weather data within the latency budget

 Challenge 1: Check if a request needs weather data

-This happens for every HTTP request, so it must be very fast and have predictable execution time.
+This happens for every HTTP request, so it must be very fast and predictable

 The Naive Approach: Ray Casting

 • Heavy CPU load: Country borders are complex.
-The US polygon alone has thousands of edges.
-Ray casting is expensive per request.
+The US polygon alone can have thousands of edges.
+Checking each one on every incoming request is expensive at scale.

 The Optimized Approach: Uber H3